thanhthinguyen/covid19resources/README.md

 # COVID-19 Resources
 This page is continuously updated to maintain the resources related to applications of AI for COVID-19.
+The data are for research purposes and researchers using these data need to acknowlege the original sources using information provided in the associated links.

 | Sources  | Data Type | Descriptions | Links |